tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 Why is this the case?
 Because `~dozpel-bicreg-famtul` is the number`478.560.413.032`, which is the number representation of 'hello', converted to a `@p`.

 Hoon's type system has many more auras than what we can cover here.
-You can find a comprehensive reference here: https://docs.urbit.org/language/hoon/reference/auras
+You can find a comprehensive reference [here](https://docs.urbit.org/language/hoon/reference/auras)

 ## Running Nock
-We will learn one final rune that will help you as you're learning Nock (wasn't in the live lecture due to time constraints). `.*` (dottar) takes a Nock subject and formula, and computes the result.
+Finally, let's cover one final rune that will help you while learning and working with Nock. `.*` (dottar) takes a Nock subject and formula, and computes the result.

 ![](Images/390.png)